scrowland/pytest-runner/README.md

 A VS Code extension that automatically finds pytest tests in your Python project and adds run buttons above each test function.

 Very basic for now, just allows quick running of tests with esoteric execution environments.
+It just passes a command of your \
+choosing to the terminal and executes it.
+No bells and whistles, runs a single test only, but you can use any command line you \
+want to run the tests, uv, pyenv, pytest, docker or anything really as long as it runs from the terminal.

 ## Features